MicrosoftDocs/SupportArticles-docs/support/windows-client/application-management/modern-apps-application-packages-reported-vulnerable.md

 ## Issue symptoms

 On recent Windows versions, several parts of the shell are moved to **Packaged applications**.
-Those applications are brought as .msix or .appx files and need to be registered per-user at every first user logon on Windows or after an App update.
+Those applications are brought as .msix or .appx files and need to be registered per-user at every first user sign-in to Windows or after an App update.

-Those packaged applications may be **SystemApps** (such as **StartMenuExperienceHost**, **ShellExperienceHost** and so on) brought within Windows Cumulative Updates, or **WindowsApps** which are updated through Windows Update connecting to Windows Store endpoints.
+Those packaged applications might be **SystemApps** (such as **StartMenuExperienceHost**, **ShellExperienceHost** and so on) brought within Windows Cumulative Updates, or **WindowsApps** which are updated through Windows Update connecting to Windows Store endpoints.

 Because of this inherent design, you might encounter one of the following issues:

 ### Multiple App folders in the system

-If there are multiple user profiles in the system, Apps installed per users may create multiple App folders because of the different versions.
+If there are multiple user profiles in the system, Apps installed per users might create multiple App folders because of the different versions.
 The folders are in the *C:\\Program Files\\WindowsApps* hidden folder.

 ### Multiple App versions in the system